Correlated insulators, density wave states, and their nonlinear optical response in magic-angle twisted bilayer graphene

-Most of the previous works have been focused on the integer fillings in the TBG system, and only a few pioneering works have paid attention to the fractional fillings of the flat bands\cite{pablo-tbg-chern-arxiv21,young-tbmg-cdw-arxiv21,yacoby-tbg-fqah-arxiv21,zaletel-tbg-kekule-arxiv21,kim-tbg-arxiv21}, which may realize unconventional density wave (DW) states \cite{pablo-tbg-chern-arxiv21,young-tbmg-cdw-arxiv21,yacoby-tbg-fqah-arxiv21} and even fractional Chern-insulator states \cite{yacoby-tbg-fqah-arxiv21}.
-However, up to date the nature of most of the ``featureless" correlated insulator (CI) states observed at integer fillings such as the zero-Chern-number CIs at $\nu=3, 0, \pm2$ \cite{cao-nature18-mott,efetov-nature19}, and the recently observed DW states at the fractional fillings $\nu\!=\!7/2$, and 8/3 \cite{yacoby-tbg-fqah-arxiv21}), are still elusive.
-An experimental probe to distinguish the characters of these featureless CI and DW states is needed.
+Most of the previous works focus on the integer fillings, and only a few pioneering works have paid attention to the fractional fillings of the flat bands in TBG \cite{pablo-tbg-chern-arxiv21,young-tbmg-cdw-arxiv21,xie-tbgfci-nature21,philips-nanoletter-18,zaletel-tbg-kekule-PRX21,kim-tbg-arxiv21}, which may realize unconventional density-wave (DW) states \cite{pablo-tbg-chern-arxiv21,young-tbmg-cdw-arxiv21,xie-tbgfci-nature21} and even fractional Chern-insulator states \cite{xie-tbgfci-nature21}.
+However, up to date the nature of most of the ``featureless" correlated insulator (CI) states observed at integer fillings such as the zero-Chern-number CIs at $\nu=3, 0, \pm2$ \cite{cao-nature18-mott,efetov-nature19}, and the recently observed DW states at the fractional fillings $\nu\!=\!7/2$, and 11/3 \cite{xie-tbgfci-nature21}), are still elusive.
+An experimental probe to distinguish the characters of these states is needed.

-In this work, we use extended unrestricted Hartree-Fock (HF) method within the subspace of the flat bands to study CIs and DW states at various fillings, including all integer fillings $-3\leq\nu\leq3$, and a few fractional fillings $\nu=8/3$ and $7/2$, at which unconventional CI and DW states are observed.
-The Coulomb potentials acted on the flat-band subspace from the remote bands have been take into account \cite{Bernevig-tbg3-arxiv20}, and the screening of Coulomb interactions in the flat-band space have been treated within constrained random phase approximation (cRPA).
-We have further studied different components of the nonlinear optical conductivities of these CI and DW states, and propose that the various competing correlated states in TBG can be unambiguously identified through the nonlinear optical responses such as second harmonic generation and shift-current measurements.
+In this work, we use an extended unrestricted Hartree-Fock (HF) method within the subspace of the flat bands to study CIs and DW states at all integer fillings $-3\leq\nu\leq3$, and a few fractional fillings $\nu=8/3$, $7/2$, and 11/3, at which CI and DW states are observed.
+The Coulomb potentials acted on the flat-band subspace from the occupied remote bands are taken into account \cite{Bernevig-tbg3-arxiv20}, and the screening of Coulomb interactions in the flat-band subspace are treated by constrained random phase approximation (cRPA).
+We further study different components of the nonlinear optical conductivities of all the symmetry-breaking states in the valley-sublattice space, and propose that the various competing correlated states in TBG can be identified through the nonlinear optical response.